 This course refines and enhances the investigation skills of the law enforcement officer newly assigned to an investigative position or anticipating a transfer to investigations.
 Emphasis is on investigative techniques, legal issues affecting investigation, and officer safety.
-AA/AS.
+This course is intended for practicing law enforcement officers.
+(FT) AA/AS.